Southend Airport railway station

-Southend Airport railway station is on the Shenfield to Southend Line in the East of England, serving London Southend Airport, the village of Sutton and northern parts of Southend-on-Sea.
+Southend Airport railway station is a stop on the Shenfield to Southend Line in the East of England; it serves London Southend Airport, the village of Sutton and northern parts of Southend-on-Sea, Essex.
 It is 39 mi 44 chain down the line from London Liverpool Street and is situated between Rochford and Prittlewell.
 Train services provide an airport rail link between Southend Airport and Central London.

 The station is managed by London Southend Airport but the trains serving it are operated by Greater Anglia.
 The Engineer's Line Reference for the line is SSV; the station's three-letter station code is SIA.
 The platforms have an operational length for 12-coach trains.

 History

 When Southend Airport officially opened as a municipal airport in 1935, the mayor of Southend suggested that it would be a good idea to open a railway station to serve the airport.
 For the first 75 years of the airport's operation, the nearest railway station was Rochford.
-After Southend Borough Council sold the airport to Regional Airports Ltd, a scheme was proposed in 1997 to build a station, and planning permission was obtained from Rochford District Council.
-It was not until 2008 that the Stobart group began to advance the project, and construction began in late 2009.
+After Southend Borough Council sold the airport to Regional Airports Ltd, a scheme was proposed in 1997 to build a station; planning permission was obtained from Rochford District Council.
+It was not until 2008 that the Stobart group began to advance the project and construction began in late 2009.
 The station was originally planned to open in 2009, but the opening date was postponed several times.
-In June 2011, National Express trains began stopping at the station, but passengers were not permitted to get off.
+In June 2011, National Express East Anglia trains began stopping at the station, but passengers were initially not permitted to get off.

 The station was designed by Atkins and constructed by Birse Rail; it was opened by the Transport Minister Theresa Villiers in 2011.
 A new terminal building adjoining the station opened in 2012.